stefanobianda/stefanobianda.github.io/_jobs/J03LaPosta.md

   url: /jobs/J04Schindler/
   title: J04Schindler
 ---
+# Working Period
+From  February 2001 to August 2005

 # Description
 I'm developing the International Online Application (IOA), the application is a digitalization of a manual process.